-If you’ve dreamed of travelling whilst you rock your freelance business, but worried about the day to day operation, these are the tips you need.
+If you’ve dreamed of traveling whilst you rock your freelance business, but are worried about the day-to-day operation, these are the tips you need.

 1. Give Your Clients Advanced Notice

-Taking twice as long as usual to reply to a client’s email or delaying the completion of their project can be disastrous, although it should be expected when travelling.
+Taking twice as long, as usual, to reply to a client’s email or delay the completion of their project can be disastrous, although it should be expected when traveling.

-Clients are impatient and demanding creatures, anxiously awaiting updates on their project all the freakin’ time.
+Clients are impatient and demanding creatures, anxiously awaiting updates on their projects all the freakin’ time.

 In today’s culture of “instant gratification”, clients like to shoot over details on their projects and have completed work back to them by the time they wake up.
 I’m sure you know the type – They expect you to work 24 hours a day, just for them.

-This is an unrealistic expectation at the best of times, but even more so when you’re travelling to new places – where you’ll often be without 3G; where you’ll need time to find a good cafe to work from and probably sleeping in a little later than usual.
+This is an unrealistic expectation at the best of times, but even more so when you’re traveling to new places – where you’ll often be without 3G; where you’ll need time to find a good cafe to work from, and probably sleeping in a little later than usual.

 So how do you combat this and keep your clients happy?
-The best defence is offence.
+The best defense is offense.